 Bitterns hunt fish, frogs, eels, mice and young birds.

-The male’s foghorn-like boom in the evenings during the breeding season (June to February) is the best sign of the bittern’s presence.
+The male’s foghorn-like boom in the evenings or on dull days during the breeding season (June to February) is the best sign of the bittern’s presence.
 He booms to attract females, and to guard the territory from other males.

 Rear guard action

 Māori believed that the bittern made a booming noise from its backside, with its sharp bill stuck into the ground.
 The Ngāti Awa historian and tohunga (priest) Hāmiora Pio suggested that these blasts were caused by the bird struggling to overcome a writhing eel.

 While the male defends the territory, the female bittern makes the nest, breaking down reeds to form a platform 25–30 centimetres above the water.
 She incubates the eggs and feeds the hatchlings.